celo-org/docs/blog/2023-03-28-how-to-use-witnet-oracle-to-display-cryptocurrency-prices/2023-03-28-how-to-use-witnet-oracle-to-display-cryptocurrency-prices.md

 ---
 title: How to use Witnet oracle network to display cryptocurrency prices
-description: There are a couple of oracle platforms one could use to get off-chain data to one's Dapp.
-I want to show how to use Witnet to display price feeds of the popular blockchain networks.
+description: This tutorial will demonstrate the process of utilizing the Witnet oracle network to obtain cryptocurrency prices by linking off-chain data with the blockchain.
 authors:
   - name: Justin Obi
     title: Software Engineer / Technical Writer